 I just enjoy interacting with students.
 I enjoy imparting knowledge and teaching.
 There is pressure in terms of teaching but it is something I have got used to and I try to do a good job.
 Getting good student feedback is very satisfying too.

-I’m Outreach Coordinator for Chemistry, so I arrange a number of outreach activities, whether it’s here at Queen Mary or going out to schools and giving talks – primarily on Chemistry but also science.
+I’m Outreach Coordinator for Chemistry so I arrange a number of outreach activities whether it’s here at QMUL or going out to schools, giving talks, primarily on Chemistry but also science.
 I give talks encouraging young people to consider science careers.
 I give some fun lecture demonstrations that I’ve built up over a number of years, involving liquid nitrogen and cardice, so I get up close and show them things that perhaps they’ve only ever seen on TV.
 It creates great fun, lots of smoke and coloured solutions, which is very exciting for children.

-When you’re 18 you have to make the very difficult choice about what you are going to study at university.
+I think when you’re 18 you have to make choices about what you are going to study at university; it’s a very difficult choice.
 When I was 18 I didn’t know that I could study Chemical Engineering or Mechanical Engineering.
-I was good at Chemistry and things seemed to click for me; I enjoyed it.
+I was good at Chemistry and things seemed to click for me, I enjoyed it.
 What I’ve found out is that with Chemistry, you can do a lot.
 It opens you up to such a wide range of career choices.
-Even outside of the traditional science careers, you can even work in the City because accountancy firms and financial firms love graduate chemists.
+Even outside of the traditional science careers, you can even work in the city because accountancy firms and financial firms love graduate chemists.
 The degree course in Chemistry is just so encompassing in terms of problem solving, writing reports, thinking analytically, being good with Maths, good with your hands because we do lots of laboratory work.
 These interpersonal skills are what financial employers are looking for, so if you’re not sure what you want to do as a career and you like the sciences and Chemistry, try Chemistry, as I don’t know many people who’ve studied Chemistry who are out of a job.